laurabaldassari/2019-500/slides/class01/README.md

 2. If anyone is interested in audio-recording the class, please let me know.

 3. Check [Canvas](https://canvas.case.edu) to be sure that you are connected to the course, which is likely listed as PQHS 500.
+If you're not listed, let me know.